WhatcomCodersBootstrap/Thomas-Luong-new-flask-app/README.md

 # bootstrap_python_example

-Brief description of what your application does and what problem it solves.
+Brief description of what your application does and what problem it solves

 ## Getting Started